Cleophile/DeepLearning_FromScratch/deep_learning_note.md

 ### Pooling

 A pooling function replaces the output of the net at a certain location with a summary statistic of the nearby outputs.
-Invariance to translation means that if wetranslate the input by a small amount, the values of most of the pooled outputsdo not change.
+Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.